Immigration & Citizenship

 - Notary Public Services.

 We provide assistance to immigrants who are detained and incarcerated in U.S. prisons.
-Working closely with IPC Chaplain, the immigration counselor ensures that prisoners have access to counsel, and both work closely with the Irish Consulate on such cases.
+Working closely with Chaplain, the immigration counselor ensures that prisoners have access to counsel, and both work closely with the Irish Consulate on such cases.
 We can arrange to have volunteers visit with prisoners.

 U.S. Citizenship Assistance